lachrist/aran/README.md

     This should result in a slightly faster instrumentation than the other output options.
 * `options.nocache :: boolean`, default `false`:
   A boolean indicating whether aran should keep an array of nodes indexed by serial number.
-  A truthy options will result in a faster execution of `aran.node`.
+  A truthy options will result in a slower execution of `aran.node` for a slight memory gain.
-* `options.sandbox :: boolean`, default `false`:
-  A boolean indicating whether the user will provide a custom `GLOBAL` property to the advice to serve as [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object) for the instrumented code.
-  If this options is truthy, code weaved without parent will contain a [with statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) whose environment object is a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-  This proxy will also solve a transparency breakage by restoring identifiers sanitized by Aran.
-  This is expected to produce noticeable performance overhead.

 ### `output = aran.setup()`